Fearless2389/Student-Assignment-Dashboard/README.md

 Built with **React**, **Vite**, **Tailwind CSS v4**, and **Framer Motion**, the UI heavily focuses on clean visual hierarchy, generous whitespace, and responsive layouts inspired by leading platforms like Linear and Vercel.

+The website can be accessed at : https://student-assignment-dashboard-mocha.vercel.app/
 ---

-## 🚀 Environment Setup Instructions
+##  Environment Setup Instructions

 ### Prerequisites
 - Node.js (v18+)